See what questions

 Treatment of euphoria due to disorders or diseases involves diagnosing and treating the underlying cause.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of euphoria.

 Euphoria: Euphoria is the feeling of extreme happiness.
 This is not an everyday feeling, and one of the most common causes of euphoric symptoms is drug intoxication or drug abuse.
-A related symptom is mania, which is characterized by euphoric...more »
+A related symptom is mania, which is characterized...more »

 Diagnosing euphoria and its cause may be delayed or missed because some people who have disorders, such as drug use, alcohol use, bipolar disorder or cyclothymic personality, may deny or be unaware that they have a problem.
 They also may feel shame, guilt or embarrassment and not seek medical care.

-Although a brief period of euphoria can be normal, ...more misdiagnosis »
+Although a brief period of euphoria can be normal, such as happens with sexual ...more misdiagnosis »

 The following medical conditions are some of the possible